-56 interviews were carried out by 11 BizMOOC project partners with companies located in 11 European countries.
-Interviews were carried out by 19 persons from eleven organizations from the BizMOOC consortium between 1.4.2016-15.10.2016 via Skype, phone or face to face.
+56 interviews were carried out by 19 persons from 11 BizMOOC project partners between 1.4.2016-15.10.2016 via Skype, phone or face to face.
 However, given the international nature of many of the organisations involved in the interviews, the interviews are arguably representative of businesses in 80 per cent of the countries worldwide (when taking into account all countries where the participating organisations are active, e.g. including subsidiaries).